Click Here to join our 30 day challenge to learn Hiragana

 Learning Hiragana: Online Quiz

 Ready to test your knowledge of Katakana and Hiragana?
-Below we have included our online quiz which will allow you to test your knowledge interactively.
+Below, we have included our online quiz, allowing you to interactively test your knowledge.

 Looking for something more advanced?
 Check out our JLPT Kanji Workbook PDFs!